Chuansssss/ProxySpider/README.md

 This project has deployed "www.xicidaili.com/nn" as the resources and the ip proxies listed in it.
 They are used only for academic purposes.
 Please do not use it for any other purposes.

 # Reference
-I want to convey my appreciation to iChunqiu and the advisor of the course ADO for this project.
+I want to convey my appreciation to iChunqiu and ADO, the advisor of the course, for this project.